vicsharp-shibusa/kyna/README.md

 # Kyna

-[Kyna](https://www.theparentz.com/baby-names/kyna) is an MIT-licensed, open-source project with the goal of creating a stable framework from which coders/traders/investors can collect historical stock data, backtest trading ideas against that data, and make informed decisions with their money.
+[Kyna](https://www.theparentz.com/baby-names/kyna) is an MIT-licensed, open-source project with the goal of creating a reliable framework from which coders/traders/investors can collect historical stock data, backtest trading ideas against that data, and make informed decisions with their money.

 What we're doing here is not groundbreaking science, but it is 100% transparent and grounded in a set of tools available to retail investors.
 Anyone is welcome to a copy of the code repository for their own purposes.
 Those who want to *contribute* are invited to do so - we welcome the help from any interested and capable party.